pachyderm/pachyderm/doc/auth/saml.md

    ```

 ## Create IdP test app
+The ID provider (IdP) that this example uses is Okta.
+Here is an example
-Here is the configuration I used for an Okta test app that authenticates Okta users
+configuration for an Okta test app that authenticates Okta users
 with Pachyderm:
 ![Okta test app config](https://github.com/pachyderm/pachyderm/blob/handle_requests_crewjam/doc/auth/okta_form.png)

-Once created, I was able to get the IdP Metadata URL associated with this app here:
+Once created, you can get the IdP Metadata URL associated with the test Okta
+app here:
 ![Metadata image](https://github.com/pachyderm/pachyderm/blob/handle_requests_crewjam/doc/auth/IdPMetadata_highlight.png)

 ## Write Pachyderm config
-This is what enables Pachyderm ACS.
-See inline comments
+Broadly, setting an auth config is what enables SAML in Pachyderm
+(specifically, it enables Pachyderm's ACS).
+Here is an example config that will
+allow users to authenticate in your Pachyderm cluster using the Okta app above:

 ```
 # Lookup current config version--pachyderm config has a barrier to prevent